DanielKonsek/sd-simulate-Readme/README.md

   <h3 align="center">SD-Simulate</h3>

   <p align="center">
-    A simple tool to interact with and simulate state diagrams
+    A simple way to view and simulate UML state diagrams
     <br />
     <a href="#About-The-Project">About the Project</a>
     ·